Once an out-of-state juvenile is found and detained, the following procedures shall apply:

 - The home/demanding state’s ICJ Office shall immediately initiate measures to determine the juvenile’s residency and jurisdictional facts in that state.

-- If in agreement with the voluntary return, the juvenile shall sign the Form III Consent for Voluntary Return of Out-of-State Juveniles in the presence (physical or electronic) of a judge.
-The Form III Consent for Voluntary Return of Out-of-State Juveniles shall be signed by a judge.
+- If in agreement with the voluntary return, the juvenile shall sign the Form III Consent for Voluntary Return of Out-of-State Juveniles in the presence (physical or electronic) of the court.
+The Form III Consent for Voluntary Return of Out-of-State Juveniles shall be signed by the court.

 - When consent has been duly executed, it shall be forwarded to and filed with the Compact administrator, or designee, of the holding state.
 The holding state’s ICJ Office shall in turn, forward a copy of the consent to the Compact administrator, or designee, of the home/demanding state.